Leo-Mensah/github-slideshow/_posts/0000-01-02-Leo-Mensah.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"My name is Leo and am new to Github"
+"My name is Leo and am new to Github" - By Leonard
 Use the left arrow to go back!